Precise Learning Curves and Higher-Order Scaling Limits for Dot Product Kernel Regression: Generalization Error of Dot-Product Kernel Regression

-and similarly for $\mathrm{Err}_{<r}(\mX)$ and $\mathrm{Err}_{>r}(\mX)$.
-The next step is to estimate each part separately. {\bf Low-frequencies.} Using the fact that the low-frequency parts of the kernel function $K$ is almost an isometric operator on the column space of $Y_{<r}(\mX)$, one can show that $\E_\vx|T_K(f_{<r})(\vx)-f_{<r}(\vx)|^2= \Delta_d\to 0$ in probability, {\it pointwisely}. {\bf Critical-frequency.} Up to a vanishing term, one can remove all non-critical frequencies in the kernel function $K$ in $T_K$ in the sense of making the following substitutions
+\paragraph{Low-frequencies.} Using the fact that the low-frequency parts of the kernel function $K$ is almost an isometric operator on the column space of $Y_{<r}(\mX)$, one can show that $\E_\vx|T_K(f_{<r})(\vx)-f_{<r}(\vx)|^2= \Delta_d\to 0$ in probability, {\it pointwisely}. \paragraph{Critical-frequency.} Up to a vanishing term, one can remove all non-critical frequencies in the kernel function $K$ in $T_K$ in the sense of making the following substitutions

-Thus, with $\gamma= (\lambda + \hat h_{>r}^2)$, $ T_{K}f_r(\vx) -f_r(\vx)= Y_r(\vx)^T \mM_r(\mX) \vf_r + \Delta_d$, where
+Thus, with $\gamma= (\lambda + \hat h_{>r}^2)$, $ T_{K}f_r(\vx) -f_r(\vx)= Y_r(\vx)^\top \mM_r(\mX) \vf_r + \Delta_d$, where

 Taking expectation with respect to $\vx$ (using orthogonality of $Y_r(\vx)$) and then with respect to $\vf_r$,

 Applying the Sherman–Morrison–Woodbury formula and then Theorem \ref{Theorem:mp},

 {\bf High-frequencies.} The cross term $\E_\vf\E_\vx \mT_{K}f_{>r}(\vx) f_{>r}(\vx)=\Delta_d $ and thus